What will I gain from participating in Tufts 1+4?

 Who can apply to Tufts 1+4?

-All students admitted to Tufts University are eligible to participate in Tufts 1+4.
+Students admitted to Tufts University are eligible to participate in Tufts 1+4.
 Non-U.S. citizens are only eligible for international service locations, and acceptance is contingent upon their ability to secure a visa to the U.S. for Orientation (and in the case of Brazil and India, Post-Service Retreat training), as well as a long-term visa to their service location.
+DACA and undocumented students who are interested in our program are encouraged to contact the Associate Dean for Student Success and Advising, Rob Mack.

 When should I apply to Tufts 1+4?